-We review the top 10 best Linux distributions for programmers and developers (in 2022) to help with their work and personal projects.
+We review the top 10 best Linux distributions for programmers and developers to help with their work and personal projects.

-The developers or the programmers use various tools and applications for their job or projects.
+Developers or programmers use various tools and applications for their job or projects.
 It includes code editors, programming language compilers, add-ons, databases, etc. If you categorise the workflow of a modern developer – it contains a typical workflow as below –

 And this typical workflow may need a wide range of tools.
 A standard list might be like this –

 - Simple Text Editors

 - Web browsers (all variants for a web developer)

 - A local server

 - The respective programming language compiler

 - Monitoring or profiling tools (executables or network)